-In this context, on 22 December 1973, the Articles of Association of the Eika cooperative were signed.
-Forty-seven people invested 100,000 pesetas each, which was then a fortune.
-This bet aimed to generate jobs and reactivate economically an area that had no industrial tradition.
+In that difficult environment of the 1960s, on 22 December 1973, the articles of association of the Eika cooperative were signed.
+There were 47 people who invested 100,000 pesetas each, a fortune at that time.
+The objective was to create jobs and to revitalise the economy of an area that had no industrial background.

 Start of the production plant.
 The first were years of great sacrifice, but also of great enthusiasm.
 The products that were offered were tubular electric resistors, armoured plates in cast iron, soles of electric boards, and tubular electric plates.